35percent/11tystarter/src/posts/test.md

 [^7] See [Canada Water Draft S106 Deed of Variation](<https://data.london.gov.uk/download/2z18q/d8w/Canada Water Draft S106 DoV.pdf>), Annex 2 for amount of studio flats.
 See [Southwark Plan 2022](<https://www.southwark.gov.uk/sites/default/files/2024-09/Southwark Plan 2022 reduced 1.pdf>), Policy P2, New family homes, 1.7 for studio flat maximum.

 [^8] The figures are given in various parts of the [GLA Stage 3 report](<https://data.london.gov.uk/download/2z18q/995/Canada Water Stage 3 report.docx.pdf>) para 2ii - 150 units from next tranche of 1,000 homes; para 10, bullet nine - 79 social rent from Plot K1; para 200 - four social rented units, which were to have been eight intermediate units; para 199 - Zone L to be next phase.

+[^9] The amount of affordable housing due is calculated using habitable rooms.
+This gives a more accurate percentage figure, but results in fewer affordable homes than a calculation based on units, because they have more habitable rooms per unit than market housing.